leftos/nba-2k13-keep-my-mod/Readme.txt

 		created the proper modlist file inside the KeepMyMods subfolder.
 If your mod's files are in the Keep My Mods column, you've done	it correctly.

-Version History
-	v0.1.0.2
-		- Fixed bug which launched the NBA 2K12 Steam version instead of 2K13

-	v0.1.0.1
-		- Fixed crash when choosing Yes to an overwrite prompt

-	v0.1
-		- Initial release

 Troubleshooting
 	You can ask me for help whether you're a user or a modder on the tool's thread in the NBA Live Series Center forums.